 Are you tired of throwing away spoiled food and wasting money?
 Learn how to prevent food spoilage and save money on your grocery bill.
-With a few simple techniques and the right storage methods, you can keep your food fresher for longer and reduce your food waste.
+With a few simple techniques and the right food storage methods, you can keep your food fresher for longer and reduce your food waste.

 Food deterioration is the process by which food products lose their appeal and become unfit for human consumption.